ST MARY’S CHURCH

 The church stood nearly 50 yards to the south of the present building.
 A handsome Wellingtonia was planted on the site of the old church over 100 years ago shortly after it was pulled down to make way for the new church.
 The old church was one of the most ancient in the country and full of interest to ecclesiastical scholars.
 Its removal has been described as an act of historical vandalism.
 The site of the old building with a plan of the proposed new church can be seen on part of an agreement between the builder Maurice Davies and the Reverend J Bragge, the churchwardens and Jane Evans who contracted to pay a sum of £490 for the Forde Abbey aisle.
 Costing around £4,000 the present church is said to be the last designed by the architect Mountford Allen.
 His fee was £250.
 The Building Fund Account lists the many subscribers to the cost of the church; several of the names are still well known to us in Thorncombe today.

-Outside and inside the old medieval church which was pulled down in 1865
+The old medieval church which was pulled down in 1865

 The first vicar of the church before 1239 was Philip.
-He was succee ded by John
+He was succeeded by John

 de Thorncombe in 1260.
 Among the company of clergy who served God in this church